2 years full-time

 Introduction to the course

-- A broad understanding and appreciation of popular music and its historical significance
+- An understanding and appreciation of popular music

 - Stagecraft and performance skills